JamesWoolfenden/learn-packer/docs/installing-packer.md

 ### Docker container

-You can also you Packer from a container custom shell script check your hash
+You can also you use Packer from a container

 ```docker
 docker pull hashicorp/packer